operator-framework/enhancements/enhancements/declarative-index-config.md

 ```

 Once the declarative package configs are available inside an index, these configs will be used to serve the content for these api endpoints instead of the sqlite database.
-The `opm registry serve` will auto-detect the filetype of the `--database` flag and transparently handle both sqlite database files and a JSON-formatted declarative config file or directory.
+The `opm registry serve` will auto-detect the filetype of the `--database` flag and transparently handle both sqlite database files and declarative configs.
+If the database is formatted as sqlite, `opm registry serve` will internally migrate it to its declarative config representation prior to serving the GRPC API.
+When `opm registry serve` exits, the sqlite database will be preserved, and any temporary declarative config files will be cleaned up.

+## Deprecations

+Support for databases in the sqlite format will be marked for deprecation.
+All `opm` commands that interact with the database will print a deprecation warning on the
+command line when they detect an sqlite database is present.
+Users should plan to explicitly migrate their index images to the declarative config format because support for sqlite will be removed in a future release.

+Additionally, `prune`, `prune-stranded` and `rm` sub-commands under the `opm index` command will also be marked for deprecation.

 ## Migration Plan

-To migrate existing index images built with the old configuration, all existing `opm index` commands that alter the index (i,e `opm index add --from-index`, `opm index prune`, `opm index prune-stranded` and `opm index rm`) will be enhanced to first let the corresponding operation through, and then check if the sqllite database exists in the index.
-If it does, the sqllite database will be converted over to package representations instead, the sqllite database will be deleted, and the new altered image will be built using the new configuration. `prune`, `prune-stranded` and `rm` sub-commands under the `opm index` command will also be marked for deprecation.
-If these sub-commands are used on an index that has already been migrated over to package representations, the operations will still be supported on these indexes with package representations for the period of time these sub-commands are marked as deprecated, until they are removed.

-The `opm registry` command contains the same sub-commands as that of `opm index` (`add`, `prune`, `prune-stranded` and `rm`), but accepts a database file with the `--database` flag that it operates on (instead of a container image like the `opm index` commands).
-The `opm registry` commands that accept a database flag will automatically detect the file/directory type of the path provided via the `--database` flag.
-If it is an SQLite file, it will automatically migrate it in-place to the declarative config file format prior to performing any further operations.
-Clients of `opm registry` commands should treat the contents of the "database" as opaque.
-They should not expect to be able to perform SQL operations on the "database" file since it could be either an SQLite database of a stream of declarative config JSON blobs.
+The `opm` command will automatically migrate an sqlite-based database to a declarative config-based database according to the following rules:
+1. Existing `opm index` commands will support images containing the deprecated sqlite representation or the declarative config-based tar or directory representation.
+All `opm index` subcommands will automatically migrate the input database to the declarative config directory representation, and then perform the desired underlying registry action against the declarative config representation.
+2. Existing `opm registry` commands will support input databases with the deprecated sqlite representation or the declarative config-based tar or directory representation.
+If the input database is a file (e.g. sqlite or declarative config tar), `opm registry` commands that modify the database will always output the declarative config tar format.
+This ensures that existing clients of `opm registry` who have not explicitly migrated can continue treating the database as an opaque file.
+If the input database is a declarative config directory, `opm registry` preserves the fact that it is a directory. `opm registry serve` does not have any permanent filesystem side effects.
+3. For existing commands, no new flags are being introduced to distinguish sqlite input from declarative config input.
+All input database formats can be provided via the `--database` flag.

-The index images that exists today have the sqlite database in them, and have been built with the following Docker configuration:
+The index images that exist today have the sqlite database in them, and have been built with the following Docker configuration:

 ```Dockerfile
 ENTRYPOINT ["/bin/opm"]
 CMD ["registry", "serve", "--database", "/database/index.db"]
 ```

-Since the new `opm` binary will migrate the database in-place to the declarative config format, no change is required in the index image entrypoint.
+Since the new `opm` binary will implicitly migrate the database in-place to the declarative config format, no change is required in the index image entrypoint.
-After migration, `/database/index.db` will be a single declarative-config formatted file containing all packages and bundles.

 ```Dockerfile
 ENTRYPOINT ["/bin/opm"]